 \section{Background}

-In this section, we introduce relevant definitions used throughout this work and clarify the difference between classification and the quantification tasks that we investigate.
+This section introduces relevant definitions used throughout this work and clarifies the difference between classification and quantification tasks.

-In Sections \ref{sec:def:class} and \ref{sec:def:scorer}, we explain classification and scoring, respectively, which are base tools for several quantification techniques.
-In Section~\ref{sec:def:quant}, we define the quantification task, explain how it relates to classification and demonstrate the limitation of achieving quantification through counting classifications.
-In Section~\ref{sec:def:ocq}, we introduce One-class Quantification (OCQ), whose models do not rely on any expectations about the negative class, and therefore forgo negative data.
-In Section~\ref{sec:def:pupe}, we explain Positive And Unlabeled Prior Estimation (PUPE), which is similar to OCQ, albeit without requiring an explicitly reusable model.
-Finally, in Section~\ref{sec:def:diff_ocq_pupe}, we further differentiate OCQ from PUPE and the differences impact performance evaluation in literature.
+In Sections \ref{sec:def:class} and \ref{sec:def:scorer}, we explain classification and scoring, respectively, which are basic tools for several quantification techniques.
+Section~\ref{sec:def:quant} defines the quantification task, explains how it relates to classification, and demonstrates the limitation of achieving quantification through counting classifications.
+Section~\ref{sec:def:ocq} introduces One-class Quantification (OCQ), whose models do not rely on any expectations about the negative class and therefore forgo negative data.
+Section~\ref{sec:def:pupe} explains Positive And Unlabeled Prior Estimation (PUPE), which is similar to OCQ, albeit without requiring an explicitly reusable model.
+Finally, Section~\ref{sec:def:diff_ocq_pupe} further differentiates OCQ from PUPE and how these differences impact the performance evaluation reported in the literature.